CRI-Biocore/scRNA-2025-Workshop3/README.md

 ### 1. High Performance Computing (HPC)

-CRI provides access to its high-performance computing (HPC) system, randi, for all registered participants in today's workshop training session.
+CRI provides access to its high-performance computing (HPC) system, `randi`, for all registered participants in today's workshop training session.
-The complete computational environment has been pre-configured on randi to support scRNA-seq data pre-processing, quality control, and downstream analysis.
+The complete computational environment has been pre-configured on `randi` to support scRNA-seq data pre-processing, quality control, and downstream analysis.

-To access randi, use the SSH command below with your assigned BSDID and password:
+To access `randi`, use the SSH command below with your assigned BSDID and password:

 ```
 ssh your_username@randi.cri.uchicago.edu
 ```

+Typically, your username for randi access is your BSDID.
+If you don’t have one, please contact us so we can sponsor a temporary BSDID for your exploration.

-After logging in successfully, you should see a screen similar to the following:
+Once you've logged in successfully, you should see a screen similar to the one below:
 ![Login Screenshot](./images/randi-login-screenshot.png)

 **💬 CRI HPC Randi Support**